 Rule Number 5: Put the customer’s needs first.

 This is the rule that we see broken more than any other.
-In our Performance Development Center, sales associates are trained that their responsibility is to do three things: help the customer find the best car for them, make sure it fits into their budget, and do all this in a timely manner.
+In our training programs, sales associates are trained that their responsibility is to do three things: help the customer find the best car for them, make sure it fits into their budget, and do all this in a timely manner.

 Approach every customer as a lifetime client from day one, rather than a one-time customer, and you’ll be on your way toward creating customer loyalty in your dealership.